![]() |

 DNS_E_NOMEM if there's no memory available to allocate query structure, or

-DNS_E_TEMPFAIL if an internal error occured.
+DNS_E_TEMPFAIL if an internal error occurred.

 necessary to resolve the given query and return the result.
 If there's no